Content |

 "A long tradition of serving in the foreign military - and a lack of prospects at home - has drawn young Nepalese into the conflict," Nepalese media wrote.

-Hundreds of Nepalese poured into Russia's military for the contract after Russia simplified access to citizenship after a year of military service on May 16.
+Russia Hundreds of Nepalese poured into the military for the contract Russia after making it easier to access citizenship after a year of military service on May 16.
 Some left the service in the Nepalese army for this.
 You don't have to know Russian - English is enough.

 Nepalese are already undergoing training at training grounds and say that weapons in the Russian Federation are used more modern than at home.